zenOSmosis/phantom-core/README.md

   - Implement default auto-bind support to PhantomCore classes and derivatives (can be disabled by setting hasAutomaticBindings to false in constructor options)
   - Implement PhantomServiceCore and PhantomServiceManager servicing
   - Remove deep-merging of PhantomCore options and promote to a separate utility (deepMerge lives on its own)
-  - TODO: Add stack support and registerShutdownHandler (which uses stack support)
+  - Add registerShutdownHandler (and included function stack support)

 TODO: Build out this documentation